 Attaching the Tin Tiles

 There are 2 ways to attach tin ceiling tiles to use them as a backsplash.
 The best possible solution, to ensure that the tiles stay on the wall, is to use both methods.
-Use a strong waterproof epoxy, and apply it to the back of 1 of the tin tiles, and then press it to the wall where it is supposed to go.
+Use a heavy-duty construction adhesive such as Liquid Nails with water-resistant qualities and apply it to the back of 1 of the tin tiles, and then press it to the wall where it is supposed to go.
 Then, use copper finishing nails to further attach the tin tiles to the walls.
 Place them along the lip of the tiles.
-The combination of the epoxy with the nails, will keep the tiles in place for years to come, regardless of the abuse they will take.
+The combination of the adhesive with the nails will keep the tiles in place for years to come, regardless of the abuse they will take.

 Tin ceilings have the habit of oxidizing, causing them to turn green and yellowish.
 This is a natural reaction between the metal and the oxygen.
-It happens faster when the tin ceiling tiles are used as a backsplash in the kitchen, due to water, oil and other materials coming in contact with them.
+It happens faster when the tin ceiling tiles are used as a backsplash in the kitchen.
 This means that you have to take steps to prevent this from happening.
-This is done by sealing the tin tiles.
-There are products on the market specifically made for this.
-They are fairly inexpensive and are painted on.
+This is done by sealing the tin tiles using one of the following methods—